analyticsbot/deep-learning/compare_vector_dbs/ReadMe.md

-# Vector Database Performance Tester
+# Compare Vector Database Performance

 This project is a solution to measure the performance of various vector databases, including LanceDB and Qdrant.
 It provides a user-friendly interface for testing the insertion and querying functionalities of different databases.